 W: Why do I write?
 Well, I like the creative process.
 And I think I became a more prolific writer after having kids because I no longer could go anywhere with small babies.
-So, writing was my way of going places, you know, when I actually physically couldn’t.
-And it’s still my way of going places… and experiencing… I don’t know… thoughts… and it’s a way of processing events, I guess? … Yeah, into a story form … because stories have always affected me… whether it’s in a book or on a movie.
+So, writing was my way of going places when I actually physically couldn’t.
+Writing is my way of experiencing thoughts and processing events by putting them into a story form, because stories have always affected me, whether it’s a book or a movie.
 I feel like a well-told story can change the way you think… change the way you live.
-And I think that’s why that medium has always intrigued me.
+And I think that’s why writing has always intrigued me.
 But it’s not my only artistic pursuit.

 J: What are your other creative pursuits?

 W: Well, I played guitar for awhile, and that was really fun because I felt that that was a completely different side of my brain that was being exercised.
 It felt very mathematical.
 I enjoyed the way that you just did it and there was sound and then it was gone.
 There was no clutter.
 It was very immediate and very much in the ‘now’.
 But I haven’t been playing much lately.
 I think when one pursuit takes over, others have to give room for it, so I haven’t been as involved with my guitar for a bit.

 J: What took over?